25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 In 1963, an estimated 250,000 people gathered along the Reflecting Pool to hear the words of civil rights leaders and icons.
 On Friday, about 50,000 are expected to attend, according to a permit from the National Park Service — a decline from organizers’ original estimate of 100,000.

-Many blame the coronavirus pandemic, which prompted organizers to cancel charter buses scheduled to bring demonstrators from some states with elevated covid-19 caseloads.
+Many blame the coronavirus pandemic, which prompted organizers to cancel charter buses scheduled to bring demonstrators from some states with elevated coronavirus caseloads.

 Still, many have planned pilgrimages to attend what they see as a seminal civil rights protest in a summer marked by unrest and anguish.

-A group of Black women motorcyclists known as “Black Girls Ride” will roar into town on their bikes.
+A group of Black female motorcyclists known as “Black Girls Ride” will roar into town on their bikes.
 Nitty and the dozens with him will march into town on foot.

 Some have never been to Washington.